ayushedu/ayushedu.github.io/_posts/2020-04-26-Akka-Kafka-Consumer.markdown

 author: Ayush Vatsyayan
 categories: scala
 tags:	    scala
-cover:  "assets/akka-kakfa-consumer.jpg"
+cover:  "/assets/akka-kakfa-consumer.jpg"
 ---

 I faced this issue when working on a project last week.
 So I had to add a Kafka consumer in the project in order to write an integration test case.
 Now kafka consumer is pretty straightforward when using akka-stream, but the project had an earlier version of Akka (2.4.8) on which akka-stream wasn't supported.

 Being pretty new to Akka, I googled to see if I can find some akka core solution of creating a kafka consumer, but nothing existed except one using akka-streams.
 The only other solution was using a java while loop, wherein the code continuously consume messages.
 This approach is a correct solution, however I cannot use it because whole project is written in scala this seemed quite an ugly solution to me.

 For the  solution I've used akka and then send the akka messages to start and stop the kafka message consumption.
-We can also use Akka FSM, which I will cover some other time.

 Consider this java version of kafka consumer - here we are consuming kafka messages in the while loop.
 ```java